 • Revenue-to-Expenditure Ratio: This ratio is total revenue from all sources divided by total expenditures, including debt service, but excluding depreciation, minus 1.
-This ratio shows the annual impact to fund equity.
+This ratio shows the annual impact to the District's Net Position.
 A ratio below 0 means that there were more expenses than revenues in that year, while a number above 0 means there was more revenue than expenditures.
 The ratio can fluctuate above and below 0, depending on the financial plan for the year, but a long-term trend of expenditures greater than revenues (a ratio of less than 0) is problematic and indicative that reserves are being used to finance the ongoing expenses of the District and that a course correction is likely.

 Analysis: Steady increases in sewer service fees over the past 5 years have offset increases in operating expenses.
-The Revenue to Expenditure Ratios were stable through 2017-18, decreasing by half in 2018-19, due to cash paid in lieu of increasing debt for the 2018 Bond with Silicon Valley Clean Water (SVCW).
+The Revenue to Expenditure Ratios were stable through 2017-18, decreasing by half in 2018-19 and again in 2019-20, due to cash paid in lieu of increasing debt for the 2018 Bond with Silicon Valley Clean Water (SVCW).
 The District paid an additional \$6.6 million in 2018-19 and \$6.416 in 2019-20, reducing the Revenue to Expenditure Ratio to 0.23 and 0.13, respectively in these two years.
-In 2020-21, the ratio increased to 0.49, slightly higher than in 2016-17 and 2017-18.
-Through 12/31/21, the ratio is 0.56.
-SVCW refinanced debt in 2020-21, which reduced debt payments, increasing the ratio slightly, SVCW debt will remain flat until 2024-25.
+In 2020-21 and 2021-22, the ratio increased to 0.49, slightly higher than the payout years.
+Through 12/31/22, the ratio is 0.28.